goschtl/zope/z3c.sessionwidget/trunk/src/z3c/sessionwidget/README.txt

 object before the form's save button is pressed.
 This is, for example, the case when uploading images and displaying them right away as visual feedback.
-The object widget has the same problem when constructing sequences qith complex sub-items.
+The object widget has the same problem when constructing sequences with complex sub-items.
 In general it is up to the developer to decide when to present a new form or use the widget, but at least s/he should have the choice.

 To solve this problem, this package provides a widget that is only responsible for relaying the data of interest to a session.
-A sub-form or any other componentcan then use this session data and provide new data, if desired.
+A sub-form or any other component can then use this session data and provide new data, if desired.
 The session data will also be publically available via a URL, so that the objects can also be displayed, such as images.
 This has the advantage that the data is *not* stored on the content until the overall form is submitted.